slcs-jsc/mptrac/README.md

 ## Further information

+More detailed information for new users and developers of MPTRAC is collected in the [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki).

 These are the main references for citing the MPTRAC model in scientific publications:

+* Hoffmann, L., Baumeister, P. F., Cai, Z., Clemens, J., Griessbach, S., Günther, G., Heng, Y., Liu, M., Haghighi Mood, K., Stein, O., Thomas, N., Vogel, B., Wu, X., and Zou, L.: Massive-Parallel Trajectory Calculations version 2.2 (MPTRAC-2.2): Lagrangian transport simulations on Graphics Processing Units (GPUs), Geosci.
+Model Dev.
+Discuss. [preprint], https://doi.org/10.5194/gmd-2021-382, in review, 2021.

 * Hoffmann, L., T. Rößler, S. Griessbach, Y. Heng, and O. Stein, Lagrangian transport simulations of volcanic sulfur dioxide emissions: Impact of meteorological data products, J. Geophys.
 Res.
 Atmos., 121, 4651-4673, https://doi.org/10.1002/2015JD023749, 2016.

 * You can cite the source code of MPTRAC by using the DOI https://doi.org/10.5281/zenodo.4400597.
 This DOI represents all versions, and will always resolve to the latest one.
 Specific DOIs for each release of MPTRAC can be found on the zenodo web site.

-More detailed information for new users and developers of MPTRAC is collected in the [GitHub wiki](https://github.com/slcs-jsc/mptrac/wiki).
+Please see the [citation file](https://github.com/slcs-jsc/mptrac/blob/master/CITATION.cff) for further information.

 ## Contributing